civboot/fngi/notes/spore.md

 - Instr containing `JTBL`
 - `IM` 16bit value containing the size of the jump table.
-- array of 16 bit values containing the sectorPtr to jump to.
+- array of 16 bit values containing the modulePtr to jump to.
   - index0 must contain the location that is jumped to if the store value is 1.
     A value of 0 will begin execution immediately after the jmp table and the final index is the "else/default" branch.